Saving The Planet, One Geothermal System At A Time

 How We’re Different From Our Competitors

-Don’t trust an amateur to install or replace your geothermal system.
+Don’t trust an amateur to install, maintain, or replace your geothermal system.
 Refrigerant piping must be set up properly, with specific measurements of distances that the refrigerant has to travel and a correct size calculation for how much heating or cooling will be needed.
 We can also provide maintenance in a simple yearly inspection.

 Before we replace your system, we run a heat load calculation to determine proper size, take measurements, and present you with the best options for everything: a new condenser, new ductwork, new condensate drain lines, and any other options such as zone systems, UV light disinfectors, air purifiers and anything that would apply to your home’s comfort system and air quality.

 We discuss your budget and look over rebate options, tax credits, energy efficiency, and of course, price, to find the ideal system for your home.
 And because a new home comfort system is one of the most expensive things most people pay for (next to a car and your home itself), we go over our financing options.

 With Service Legends, you only get the best of the best!
 The most important day of a geothermal system is the day it is installed.
 We guarantee that our expert technicians and installation crew will install your geothermal system correctly – the first time.

 We’re always glad to answer your questions, too. if your current system just needs a repair instead of a replacement, or help to understand the different models and options you’re considering, count on us.
 We’ll make sure you get the perfect new home comfort system that you’ll enjoy for many years ahead.